comp1100/comp1100.github.io/_sources/intro.md

 In addition, for deliverables 2-4, each individual will submit a short self-reflection.

+### Assessment grading

+After each assessment, each individual will be graded against the criteria. **Individual student contribution to the team component is determined by the logs in the source code repository**.

+For each competency, the student will receive on of the following:
+* **Meets expectations**: The student has clearly demonstrated this competency based on the evidence found in the repository.
+* **Not yet**: The student has not yet demonstrated this competency.
+* **New submission required**: The student/team must resubmit some part of the submission within 5 working days and be re-assessed.
+* **No evidence**: There is no evidence of the student for this criteria.

+**Hurdles**: All assessment items are **hurdles**, which means students must pass each to pass the course.

+For each submission (iteration 1, 2, 3), each student will receive one of the following grades for iteration:
+* **Pass**: The student has met expectations in all of the competency criteria.
+* **Conceded**: The student has met enough expectations to continue with the course, but the standard is not at a level that will obtain an overall pass --- the work needs to improve in future iterations.
+* **Fail**: In extreme circumstances, the student has failed this iteration, and therefore the course.

+To pass the course, each student must:
+1. Pass the participation hurdle for the studios.
+1. Pass iteration 3.
+1. Received a Pass or Conceded on iterations 1-2.

+It is important to note that the focus in this course is on continual learning.
+If a student or team conduct their interviews at a level that is below our (very high) expectations in iteration 1, we provide feedback and students will have the opportunity to demonstrate this competency in a future iteration.

 **Late penalty:** 100%.

-The late penalty for assessment is 100% -- that is, failure to submit to the deadlines would result in a fail for that assessment, and therefore the course. *Why so tough?* First, there are many cases in a profession IT environment where deadlines are hard: submitting a tender or grant, software related to events on a fixed date that cannot be moved, submitting reports for regulatory compliance, submitting financial reports, and even alignment with external partner deadlines (e.g. vendors).
+The late penalty for assessment is 100% (with a one-hour grace period) -- that is, failure to submit to the deadlines would result in a fail for that assessment, and therefore the course. *Why so tough?* First, there are many cases in a profession IT environment where deadlines are hard: submitting a tender or grant, software related to events on a fixed date that cannot be moved, submitting reports for regulatory compliance, submitting financial reports, and even alignment with external partner deadlines (e.g. vendors).
 Extensions in these cases are simply not possible, and contingency must be built into any planning.
 Learning how to do this in an environment where failure is contained (i.e. only affects you and nobody else) is useful.
 Second, the deliverables due for this course are simply a culmination of your activity in the previous weeks, so last minute cramming to a deadline is not going to add much value.
 As such, submitting on time is straightforward -- you simply submit what you have done so far.
 If the work so far is not considered up to scratch, the team will be asked to improve and re-submit.

 (sec:intro:generative-AI-policy)=
 ## Generative AI policy